 Quickly identify and engage Veterans at-risk of and/or already experiencing homelessness.

 Provide immediate access to shelter and crisis services while permanent stable housing and appropriate supports are being secured.

 Quickly connect Veterans experiencing homelessness to housing assistance and services—tailored to their unique needs.

 This is a call to action for the entire community

 The collaborative county-wide efforts to address Veteran Homelessness includes:

 the launch of the Denton County Veterans Center in 2017,

 and implementing a system so every person experiencing homelessness in Denton County can be identified and matched to appropriate services.

 Veteran Homelessness Data

-The Denton County Homelessness Dashboard obtains data from a county-wide Homelessness Management Information System (HMIS) that assists emergency shelters, housing and supportive service providers to collect and store client data.
+The Denton County Homelessness Dashboard includes data from a county-wide Homelessness Management Information System (HMIS) that assists emergency shelters, housing, and supportive service providers to collect and store client data.